Al-Jazira (caliphal province): Independent province

 Muhammad ibn Marwan, the son of Caliph Marwan I (r.
 684–685), founder of the Marwanid ruling house of the Umayyad dynasty, was appointed by his father to the military command of the Jazira to keep the Qaysi rebels in check.
 After a number of Umayyad sieges against Qarqisiya, Zufar surrendered to Caliph Abd al-Malik (r.
 685–705) in 691, abandoning Ibn al-Zubayr's cause and obtaining military and courtly privileges for himself and his sons.
 The civil war ended with Ibn al-Zubayr's slaying in 692, but raids and counter-raids between the Qays, mainly represented by the Banu Sulaym tribe, and the Taghlib continued from that year until coming to an end in 694 after Abd al-Malik's interventions.
 Abd al-Malik separated the Jazira from Jund Qinnasrin in 692, possibly making it into a jund (military district).
 According to Blankinship, this change of status may have been related to the settlement reached with Zufar and the Qays in 691.
 According to the historian Hugh N. Kennedy, it was done at the request of Muhammad ibn Marwan, Abd al-Malik's brother, and thenceforth the tribal troops of the province "lived off its revenues".
+After their victory in 692, Abd al-Malik ordered a census to be made in the region and latest from that time, the jizya was demanded from non-Muslims, as sources such as the Chronicle of Zuqnin report.
+At the same time, the involvement of the Muslim governors into affairs of the East Syrian and West Syrian churches increased.
+As such, Bishr ibn Marwan installed Yohannan, the bishop of Nisibis, as catholicos of the East Syrian church in opposition to the elected Hnanisho I. Nevertheless, during the overlordship of Muhammad ibn Marwan Christians continued to be local headsmen, such as Simeon of the Olives or Theodotus of Amida.